Commutativity of quantization with conic reduction for torus actions on compact CR manifolds: Introduction

-Further geometrical motivations for this theorem are explained in paper~\cite{Pao2}, where it is proved that $\delta_k$ is an isomorphism for $k$ large enough in the setting when $X$ is the circle bundle of a polarized Hodge manifold whose Grauert tube is $D$; we also refer to~\cite{Pao1} for examples and the explicit expression of the leading term of the asymptotic expansion of $\dim H(X)_{k\nu}$ as $k$ goes to infinity.
-The proof of Theorem~\ref{thm:main} is an application of the Ohsawa–Takegoshi extension theorem.
+Further geometrical motivations for this theorem are explained in paper~\cite{Pao2}, where it is proved that $\delta_k$ is an isomorphism for $k$ large enough in the setting when $X$ is the circle bundle of a polarized Hodge manifold whose Grauert tube is $D$.
+Thus, Theorem~\ref{thm:forms} generalizes the main theorem in~\cite{Pao2} to compact ``quantizable'' pseudo-K\"ahler manifolds.
+We also refer to~\cite{Pao1} for examples and the explicit expression of the leading term of the asymptotic expansion of $\dim H(X)_{k\nu}$ as $k$ goes to infinity.
+Along this line of research in \cite{circle} Toeplitz operators were studied for circle action, in \cite{g} the study of asymptotics of compositions of Toeplitz operators with quantomopomorphism is addressed for torus actions.

-We prove Theorem~\ref{thm:main} in the more general setting for spaces of $(0,q)$-forms when $k$ is large.
-In fact, suppose more generally that the Levi form is non-degenerate and the number of either positive or negative eigenvalues of the Levi form is not equal to $n$, then the Szeg\H{o} projector for functions $S:L^2(X)\rightarrow H(X)$ is a smoothing operator, see \cite{hsiao}.
-Hence, in the presence of a transversal locally free circle action, the $k$-th Fourier component $S_k$ has a rapidly decreasing asymptotic expansion as $k$ goes to infinity.
-From the standpoint of semi-classical analysis it is natural to look for a replacement of these spaces.
-We then consider $(0,q)$ forms with $L^2$ coefficients and the corresponding projector $S^{(q)}$ onto the kernel of the K\"ohn Laplacian $H^q(X)$.